-V-DOS47 research and development expenses for the three and nine-month periods ended April 30, 2018 totalled \$133,000 and \$310,000, respectively (\$309,000 and \$659,000 respectively for the three and nine-month periods ended April 30, 2017).
-The higher expenditures in the prior year mainly reflect the increase in staff and consulting agreements as the Polish subsidiary ramped up activities in the program.
+V-DOS47 research and development expenses for fiscal 2018 totalled \$457,000 (2017 - \$372,000).
+The higher expenditures in the current year mainly reflect the increase in staff and consultants as the Polish subsidiary ramped up activities in the program.
 The Company's wholly owned subsidiary in Poland has entered into a grant funding agreement with the PNCRD for research and development expenditures associated with V-DOS47.
 The V-DOS47 expenditures include costs associated with the Company's research laboratory in Warsaw, Poland which includes employee wages and benefits, fixed overhead costs such as rent, light, heat, water and variable costs such as laboratory consumables.
-For the three and nine-month periods ended April 30, 2018 the Company's Polish subsidiary received grant funding of \$144,000 and \$344,000, respectively (\$92,000 and \$228,000 respectively for the three and nine-month periods ended April 30, 2017).
+In fiscal 2018, the Company's Polish subsidiary received grant funding of \$466,000 (2017 - \$335,000).
 The grant funds received by the Company's Polish subsidiary are offset against the eligible research and development expenditures associated with the V-DOS47 program.
 Subsidized amounts may be drawn in advance or on a reimbursement basis, with varying criteria and timelines for justification of claims being made by the Company's Polish subsidiary.

-CAR-T research and development expenses for the three and nine-month periods ended April 30, 2018 totalled \$192,000 and \$317,000 respectively (\$259,000 and \$259,000 respectively for the three and nine-month periods ended April 30, 2017).
+CAR-T research and development expenses for fiscal 2018 totalled \$318,000 (2017 - \$259,000).
 The Company commenced development of novel CAR-T therapeutics and new antibody-based technologies for cell-based therapies.
 The Company's CAR-T expenditures relate primarily to collaborative research activities with ProMab Biotechnologies Inc.

-Corporate research and development expenses for the three and nine-month periods ended April 30, 2018 totalled \$122,000 and \$346,000 respectively (\$170,000 and \$672,000 respectively for the three and nine-month periods ended April 30, 2017).
+Corporate research and development expenses for fiscal 2018 totalled \$432,000 (2017 - \$474,000).
 Corporate research and development expenditures mainly reflect wages and benefits and related expenses associated with corporate head office staff involved in research and development activities.
-The reduction mainly reflects lower wages because of cost cutting initiatives to reduced headcount.
+The reduction mainly reflects lower wages which were partially offset by higher travel expenses.

-Trademark and patent related expenses for the three and nine-month periods ended April 30, 2018 totalled \$70,000 and \$308,000, respectively (\$75,000 and \$197,000 respectively for the three and nine-month periods ended April 30, 2017).
+Trademark and patent related expenses for fiscal 2018 totalled \$440,000 (2017 - \$361,000).
 The Company continues to ensure it adequately protects its intellectual property.